HPC-SimTools/IPS-framework/doc/user_guides/config_file.rst

 *INPUT_DIR* - directory where the input files (listed below) are found.
 This is used during initialization to copy the input files to the work directory of the component.

 *INPUT_FILES* - list of files (relative to *INPUT_DIR*) that need to be copied to the component work directory on initialization.
 *OUTPUT_FILES* - list of output files that are produced that need to be protected and archived on a call to :py:meth:`services.ServicesProxy.stage_output_files`.

-*PLASMA_STATE_FILES* - list of plasma state files used and modified by this component.
-If not present, then the files specified in the simulation entry *PLASMA_STATE_FILES* is used.
+*STATE_FILES* - list of plasma state files used and modified by this component.
+If not present, then the files specified in the simulation entry *STATE_FILES* is used.

 *RESTART_FILES* - list of files that need to be archived as the checkpoint of this component.